graphopedia-xyz/graphopedia/density-plot/index.md

     author: The New York Times
     link:   https://www.nytimes.com/interactive/2017/07/28/climate/more-frequent-extreme-summer-heat.html

+synonyms:
+  - kernel density plot

 ---

-Alternative name: Kernel Density plot.
-The <dfn>density plot</dfn> shows a smoothed distribution of values.
+shows a smoothed distribution of values.
 Similar to a histogram, a density plot is suitable for showing continuously changing values.
 But compared to a histogram, the density plot is better at showing the shape of a distribution because it is not affected by bin size.
 Density plots can be considered of as plots of smoothed histograms.

 <!--more-->